BookingEasy/booking-easy-wp/readme.txt

 **Can I get a general overview?**
 Yes, please read : [Introducing Sagenda](http://www.sagenda.com/introducing-sagenda/)

+**Can I change the date / time format?**
+You can change the way sagenda display date and time by changing the settings of your WP website under : "Settings / General / Date Format + Time Format".
+This is only valid for the WP plugin (not the iframe integration).

 **How can I integrate it in on my WordPress website?**